 - Doctor Mandelet: the Pontelliers’ physician

 - Edna’s father, a former colonel in the Confederate army

 - Alcée Arobin, a young man of fashion in New Orleans

 - Mrs. Highcamp: friend of Alcée Arobin

 - James Highcamp: husband of Mrs. Highcamp; the Highcamp’s daughter

 - Mrs. Merrimam and Miss Mayblunt, guests at Edna’s part in Chapter XXX of the novel

 - Gouvernail, a journalist, also a guest at the party.
 His name may be understood as a tag name; in French it means a rudder, a tiller, with the implication that he is someone who knows the direction, who understands where things are headed.
 He plays a central role in the Chopin stories “A Respectable Woman” and “Athénaîse”

 - Madame Pontellier: mother of Léonce

 The Awakening is set in the late nineteenth century on Grand Isle, off the coast of Louisiana; on the island Chênière Caminada across the bay from Grand Isle (the island was destroyed in an 1893 hurricane); and in the city of New Orleans.
 It begins on Grand Isle, shifts to New Orleans, and concludes on Grand Isle.

 Readers and scholars have been discussing the novel’s themes for a hundred years, and their views vary widely.
 Early critics condemned the book for its amoral treatment of adultery, and some readers today share that view.
-But from the 1960s on, most scholars and readers in the USA and abroad have come to think of Kate Chopin as “the first woman writer in her country to accept passion as a legitimate subject for serious, outspoken fiction,” to cite the words of Per Seyersted, and they see Chopin as one of America’s essential authors focused on women’s lives.
+But from the 1960s on, most scholars and readers in the USA and many other nations have come to think of Kate Chopin as “the first woman writer in her country to accept passion as a legitimate subject for serious, outspoken fiction,” to cite the words of Per Seyersted, and they see Chopin as one of America’s essential authors.
 The closing chapter in the recent Cambridge Companion to Kate Chopin describes the full range of ideas people have found in the novel since its publication.
 You can also read about themes in Kate Chopin’s stories and novels on the Themes page of this site.